A Summer of Belonging

 The Medication Authorization form must be completed prior to camp start.
 Please submit to the Camp Director.
 Medications will be administered in accordance with the printed prescription label, which must be attached to the original prescription container.
 Non-prescription medication must be in its original container, and will be administered in accordance with the physician’s instructions.
 If there are no manufacturer’s printed instructions for the age of the camper, the program may administer the nonprescription medication in accordance with the written, dated, and signed instructions including a statement that the instructions have been reviewed/approved by the camper’s licensed health practitioner, or with signed, dated, written instructions from camper’s licensed health practitioner.

-Summer Camp payments will be drafted weekly on the Thursday morning prior to the week of registered care from the payment method you provide upon registration (credit card, debit card or banking information).
+Summer Camp payments will be drafted weekly on the Friday morning prior to the week of registered care from the payment method you provide upon registration (credit card, debit card or banking information).

 Have a question we haven’t covered?
 Visit our updated handbook for more information.